rl-institut/multi-vector-simulator/CONTRIBUTING.md

     1. Check the credentials of our pypi@rl-institut.de account on https://pypi.org.
     2. Type `twine upload dist/*`
     3. Enter `__token__` for username and your pypi token for password.
+9. If your release candidate works well you can now do the actual release: start from step 2 in "Before the release" and remove `rcX` from [`src/multi-vector-simulator/version.py`](https://github.com/rl-institut/multi-vector-simulator/blob/dev/src/multi_vector_simulator/version.py).
+If you notice errors in the uploaded package, fix them and bump up `rc1` to `rc2` until you don't see any more mistakes.

 ### After the release